cuteB/hex-b/wiki/hex.md

 $ python main.py -b yourname
 ```

-This will open up a game where you are against a simple A* agent.
+This will open up a game where you are the blue player against a simple A* agent as the red player.

 ### Game Flags